Italian Pastry Cream

 - Heavy Whipping Cream – You don’t need to use heavy cream if you don’t want to — just use regular whole milk!

-- Vanilla Extract – If you want a very vanilla flavored Italian pastry cream, then use vanilla bean as well!
+- Vanilla Extract – If you want a very vanilla-flavored Italian crema, then use vanilla bean as well!

-Slice the vanilla bean from top to bottom and scrape into the extract, letting it simmer with the milk to fully bring out the flavor.
+Slice the vanilla bean from top to bottom and scrape the paste into the extract, letting it simmer with the milk to fully bring out the flavor.

 Stay loyal to the recipe.